Find Affordable College Courses

 Full Computer Engineering at Embry-Riddle Aeronautical University - Daytona Beach Report

-Out of the 14 schools in Florida that were part of this year’s ranking, University of Central Florida landed the # 4 spot on the list.
+The excellent programs at University of Central Florida helped the school earn the #4 place on this year’s ranking of the best computer engineering schools in Florida.
 UCF is a very large public school located in the suburb of Orlando.

 After completing their degree, CE graduates from UCF carry an average student debtload of $23,000.